Why Diets Don’t Work

 Muscle Loss Hypothesis

-proposing a new theory that suggests a fourth mechanism by which calorie restriction leads to obesity.
+Now researchers are proposing a new theory that suggests a fourth mechanism by which calorie restriction leads to obesity.
 Post diet hyperphagia (overeating) continues not until you regain your previous body weight but, until you rebuild the muscle that you lost while dieting.

 This means that if your post-calorie restriction diet is deficient in protein then, your hunger mechanism will continue indefinitely.
 And from what I have observed, most people are not eating enough protein to maintain muscle, never mind regaining lost muscle.